 I woke up to distant pops and mini-explosions.
 July 4th has arrived.
 I’ll call this summer good already.
 Unlike most early summers in Seattle this one has brought us sunny skies and summer temperatures way before expected.
 Good weather is never a guarantee until after July 4th and I’ve been here a few summers when we waited way too long.
 So here’s a cool crunchy salad with my new favorite Asian-inspired dressing.

 This is another salad-as-a-meal for me and you can easily add some brown rice noodles to the bottom of the bowl if you do rice, or maybe some other grain-free noodle.
-I like the thin brown rice noodles from Thai Kitchen.

 On a side note, my furry boy loves all the vegetable scraps that come from making salads like this one.
 As a young puppy I taught him to have a soft mouth when taking food from human hands and it has paid off handsomely for him.
 He gently takes the stubs of cabbage, leftover chunks of carrots, and so on, but his favorite is the cucumber ends and skins.
 He doesn’t seem to like lettuce or softer cabbage leaves.
 I think it’s all about the crunch for him.
 Me too.

 I’ve added one of my grilling marinades for Asian-style chicken but really any style or type of chicken will work in this salad.
 You can easily use leftover shredded roasted chicken or other lightly seasoned chicken because the dressing will take the flavors in another direction.
 I shred the roasted chicken between my fingers for a great texture.
 I can see this salad being great with grilled shrimp, blackened salmon, or other source of protein.